HealthFlex

 Uncontrolled high blood pressure strains your heart, damage arteries, and is one of the most significant contributors to heart disease.

 | Control Tip: Reduce salt intake, manage stress, and follow a regular exercise routine.
+Medications may also be necessary for some individuals.

-1. High cholesterol and triglycerides levels
+2. High cholesterol and triglycerides levels

 Elevated LDL (“bad”) cholesterol and triglycerides can lad to plaque buildup in arteries, narrowing them and increasing the risk of heart attack or stroke.